Static VAR compensator

-A static VAR compensator (SVC) is a set of electrical devices for providing fast-acting reactive power on high-voltage electricity transmission networks.
-SVCs are part of the flexible AC transmission system device family, regulating voltage, power factor, harmonics and stabilizing the system.
+In electrical engineering, a static VAR compensator (SVC) is a set of electrical devices for providing fast-acting reactive power on high-voltage electricity transmission networks.
+SVCs are part of the flexible AC transmission system (FACTS) device family, regulating voltage, power factor, harmonics and stabilizing the system.
 A static VAR compensator has no significant moving parts (other than internal switchgear).
 Prior to the invention of the SVC, power factor compensation was the preserve of large rotating machines such as synchronous condensers or switched capacitor banks.

 The SVC is an automated impedance matching device, designed to bring the system closer to unity power factor.
 SVCs are used in two main situations: